-- Never leave anyone behind! - Perform a head count at the start and several times throughout the trip. - Your pace may be different from participant's pace.
+- Never leave anyone behind! - If you have multiple leaders, it is best to have one leader at the front and one at the back of the group. - Perform a head count-at the start and several points throughout the trip. - Your pace may be different from participant's pace.
 Be mindful of all activity levels.